jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 crw--w---- 1 root tty  204, 64 Dec 27  2019 /dev/ttyAMA0

 # serial console needs to be disabled and then the serial port enabled
-# select 'interfacing options' -> Serial -> No -> Yes and then Yes to reboot
+# select 'interfacing options' -> Serial Port -> No -> Yes and then Yes to reboot
 sudo raspi-config               # execute in interactive mode

 # reboot the rpi
 sudo shutdown -r now

-# new assignment of console (tty1)
+# verify new assignment of console (tty1)
 $ cat /boot/cmdline.txt
 console=tty1 root=PARTUUID=6c586e13-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait
 ```

-### Step 3: Quick Viewing of GPS Data - DONE
+#### Step 3: Verify You Can View GPS Data - DONE
-Now it time see if we got things working
+Now it time to see if we got things working
 by looking raw GPS data, [NMEA sentences][02], from device `/dev/serial0`.
 NMEA sentences contain all the requered GPS data (e.g longatute, latitude, number of statilites, etc.).
 There is are several ways to see this data: